Canonicity and homotopy canonicity for cubical type theory: Conclusion

 \section{Conclusion}

-We have given two proofs of canonicity for cubical type theory.
-The first one proves homotopy canonicity and proves only that a closed term of type $N$ is {\em path} equal to a numeral, but does not need any computation rules for the composition operation of cubical type theory.
-The second one proves a stronger form of canonicity: any closed term of type $N$ is strictly equal to a numeral, relying on given computation rules for the composition operation.
-This second argument relies on an interplay between external reasoning (while the first can be formulated internally) and hopefully can be refined to a proof of normalisation.
+We have given proofs of two forms of canonicity for cubical type theory.
+The first one is homotopy canonicity (every closed term of type $\iN$ is {\em path equal} to a numeral) in a cubical type theory without structural computation rules for the composition operation.
+The second one is canonicity (every closed term of type $\iN$ is \emph{strictly equal} to a numeral) in a cubical type theory with these computation rules.
+While our arguments rely on an interplay between internal and external reasoning, the main part of the first argument can be seen as happening internally in the model of fibrant sets.
+The second argument can hopefully be refined to a constructive proof of normalisation.